Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Approach

 Continuing the running example in Figure~\ref{fig:prelim-example}, Table~\ref{tab:local-assessment} summarizes local assessment under $W{=}2$ and $O{=}1$, yielding three overlapping chunks.
 The first three columns list chunk-level judgments, followed by the OR-joined local label $\hat{y}_i$ and the final label $y_i^*$ after global verification: $\Chk_0{=}\{s_0,s_1\}$, $\Chk_1{=}\{s_1,s_2\}$, and $\Chk_2{=}\{s_2,s_3\}$.
 For $\Clm_3$, at least one local chunk contains sufficient support, so the claim is labeled \textsc{Ent}.
-By contrast, $\Clm_4$ remains locally \textsc{Nic} because no individual chunk contains the full proposition, but global verification revises it to \textsc{Ent} once the full context is considered. $\Clm_5$ remains \textsc{Nic} in every chunk because the context contains no supporting evidence for it.
+For $\Clm_4$, $\Chk_0$ contains $s_0$ and $s_1$ but not $s_3$, while $\Chk_2$ contains $s_3$ but neither $s_0$ nor $s_1$.
+No local chunk contains the complete evidence, so the OR-joined local label is \textsc{Nic}; the claim is revised only after the global judge combines $s_0$, $s_1$, and $s_3$, yielding the final label \textsc{Ent}. $\Clm_5$ remains \textsc{Nic} in every chunk because the context contains no supporting evidence for it.